Example 6: DICOM RT Visualization in MeVisLab – RTSTRUCT and RTDOSE Workflow

 Visualize RTSTRUCTs as colored CSOs

-Now we need an ExtractRTStruct
+Add an ExtractRTStruct

 Add a SoView2DCSOExtensibleEditor

 module to enable visualization and interaction with the CSOs in the 2D viewer.
-Connect it with a View2D

-There are no names for the contours shown by default.
 We want to display the names for the contours available in the RTSTRUCT file to identify the segmented structure.
 Use the CSOLabelRenderer

 module to show labels (e.g., ‘Bladder’, ‘Prostate’) next to each contour.
-The figure below shows that:

 labelString = cso.getGroupAt(0).getLabel()

-module or a CSOLabelPlacementGlobal
+The module CSOLabelPlacementGlobal

-module to define the locations of these labels.3D Visualization of Contours Using SoExaminerViewer
+3D Visualization of Contours Using SoExaminerViewer

-Add the SoCSO3DRenderer
+Add a SoCSO3DRenderer

-module and connect it to the ExtractRTStruct
+module and connect them to the ExtractRTStruct

 module.
 The SoCSO3DRenderer

-will render the contours (CSOs) in 3D.
+will render the contours (CSOs) into the SoExaminerViewer

-Visualizing RTDOSE as a Color Overlay Using LUT
+Visualizing RTDOSE as a colored overlay

 module to scan the input image and calculate the minimum and maximum values of the image.
 Connect it with the DicomImportExtraOutput